AlizerUncaged/Astral/ReadMe.md

 </div>

 > 💡 As you can see, a mid-level gaming desktop GPU from 2016 may get decent results; but, newer GPUs can produce better and quicker predictions.

+> 💡 Picture resizing can take some time; if the configurations demand additional image altering, this can slow down the prediction.

 ## 🛠 Custom Models
 🖼️ Astral uses **Yolo** for object detection, more information on creating models here: https://github.com/AlexeyAB/darknet#how-to-train-tiny-yolo-to-detect-your-custom-objects